-The RISE Stimulator for flaccid paralysis is a new development in the area of electrical stimulation.
+The RISE Stimulator, developed for people with a flaccid paralysis, is a new development in the area of electrical stimulation.
 Unlike the traditional FES system, the RISE Stimulator can be used in a flaccid (non-spastic) paralysis, better known as a low transverse lesion.

 Mark Durrant (SCI T11 / T12) about the RISE Stimulator

 • A flaccid paralysis • A peripheral nerve injury • A plexus brachialis injury

 • Increased muscle mass • Increased fiber size • Decreased fat tissue • Decreased connective tissue • Restored muscle tissue structure • Improved blood circulation • Improved skin condition

 Piet van der Meer (SCI T12) about the RISE Stimulator

 Its easy-to-use and compact size make the RISE Stimulator unique and perfect for home use.
 You only need to wet the sponge covers for the electrodes and place them on the muscles that will be stimulated.
 Elastic bands keep the electrodes in the right place during stimulation.
 The stimulation process can be easily controlled with the controls and can be observed on the screen.